International Driver Permits

 There are too many roads out there not to travel them.
 The International Driver Permit (IDP) allows you to do just that, providing the American traveler with one simple document to convey the driving privileges she enjoys at home.
 In conjunction with a valid U.S. license, the IDP arms the international driver with a full array of tools to prove eligibility to most foreign officials and car rental clerks.
 It's a simple permit to obtain―no tests, no trips to the DMV―and quite empowering, if you've got the nerve to tackle the highways beyond our borders.
 Want to drive on the wrong side of the road, or navigate a complex roundabout?
 If so, then the IDP was made for you.

-The IDP translates your license into a standard format, and a host of languages, that allows foreign officials to better understand your driving privileges.
+The International Driver Permit translates your license into a standard format, and a host of languages, that allows foreign officials to better understand your driving privileges.
 It does not replace your license.
 The IDP, in and of itself, confers no driving privileges to you, although you must provide a valid license to obtain one.
-It's important to remember to carry both your driver license and your IDP with you whenever you make another foray on the roads of a foreign country.
+It's important to remember to carry both your driver license and your International Driver Permit with you whenever you make another foray on the roads of a foreign country.

-You may not be required to obtain an IDP by the country to which you are traveling, but it's never a bad idea to have one.
+You may not be required to obtain an International Driver Permit by the country to which you are traveling, but it's never a bad idea to have one.
 If you plan to drive abroad, extensively or just around the block for some cappuccino, save yourself the headache of trying to convince someone in a foreign language that you have the right to get behind the wheel.

 The IDP is about the same size as your passport book.
-It lists your name with photo identification, and it translates your driving privileges into 10 different languages, including French, German, Italian, Spanish, Russian, Chinese, Arabic, and the Scandinavian languages.
-It's recognized by more than 150 countries.
+It lists your name with photo identification, and it translates your driving privileges into several different languages, including French, German, Italian, Spanish, Russian, Chinese, Arabic, and the Scandinavian languages.
+It's recognized by several countries.
 For a complete list, see this application form from AAA.

 IDPs remain valid for one year from their date of issuance, and you must obtain them in your country of origin.
 If you establish residency abroad, the IDP will no longer suffice, and you'll need to take steps to obtain a local license.